syl20lego/rn-skeleton/README.md

 # rn-skeleton
-I had some trouble finding example for integrating keys frameworks all together, but never example how everything would work together.
-There are probably other ways feel free to leave comments or suggestions.
+I had some trouble finding example for integrating keys frameworks all together, it is easy to find on a specific topic but never how everything would work together.
+There are probably other ways to do this but feel free to leave comments or suggestions.

 React native skeleton project for
 * React Native